Thorn Tech Marketing Ad

 If the VM is stopped during the creation of the first DCR, the extension won't be installed since you can't install extensions on a stopped VM.
 Then, when we turn the VM back on prior to creating the second DCR, on it's creation, since the VM is now running, the AMA extension will be installed and see both sets of DCRs.

-So, stop your VM before creating the first DCR, start it, then create the second DCR.
+So, make sure to stop your VM before creating the first DCR.

 Create a Data Collection Rule (DCR)